 There is nothing quite like settling into a book you love.
-But finding a real page-turner can be hard, and has only gotten more difficult as of late as the amount of choices has grown exponentially.
-In 2016, more than 300,000 new books were published in America, with an additional 400,000 self-published.
-Walking through a bookstore as you seek out your next read can indeed be frustrating if you don't know what you're looking for.
+But finding a real page-turner can be challenging and has only gotten more difficult as of late, as the amount of choices has grown exponentially.
+In 2022, roughly 542.6 million print books were sold in the U.S., according to Publisher's Weekly.
+Walking through a bookstore as you seek your next read can be frustrating if you don't know what you're looking for.

-Still, nothing helps judge a book like the test of time; in honor of national book month, Stacker used data from Publisher's Weekly to compile a list of the most popular novel in America each year since 1920.
-Ranging from Steinbeck classics to modern hits, browse this list for a look into what was popular the year you were born—you might even find your next favorite.
+Running the gamut from political memoir to fantasy, Stacker used data from Publisher's Weekly to compile a list of the most popular books in America each year since 1920.
+From John Steinbeck classics to modern memoirs, browse the list below for a look into what was popular the year you were born—you might even find your next favorite.

 1920: 'The Man of the Forest' by Zane Grey